 - Avoid nasty surprises

 Always make sure to check with your guests if they have any dietary requirements, or if they don’t like a particular food.
-You may have a friend who is gluten free, or a vegetarian, so make sure to cater for everyone in your party.
+You may have a friend who is gluten free, or a vegetarian, so make sure to cater for everyone in your dinner party.

 - Plan your time